How safe are full face snorkel masks or are they dangerous to use?

 However, there are times when I think I should treat myself to the fifth option in these solutions.

 Option 2.
-Wear your contact lenses that you wear normally
+Wear your contact lenses when snorkeling

 This will work and would be okay with snorkeling.
 However, in our scuba diver training, it was never advisable to wear contacts underwater, just in case your mask floods and washes the contacts out from your eyes.